 Understand that their classmate might act a little differently – Their classmate may be more tired or less social than before.
 Students can show their support by being patient and accepting that it may take time to adjust.

 Take cues from their classmate with cancer – People who have had cancer react in different ways.
-By observing how their classmate behaves, students might work out how to respond.
+By observing how their classmate behaves, students might figure out how to respond.